bigtoga/Project3/README.md

 4. Are certain parts of the country more important to an oil rebound than others?
 5. If COVID-19 never happened, would oil still have gone negative?

+## Other tie-ins that might be interesting to explore (aka distractions)
+1. Has the demand for solar decreased as oil prices have slumped?

 <details>
 <summary>Possible data sources</summary>